Germany: EU must sanction Russia for Alexei Navalny poisoning | DW | 03.10.2020

-Foreign Minister Heiko Maas has once again urged Brussels to punish Russia for the poisoning of Kremlin-critic Navalny.
-EU leaders are waiting for the conclusion of an international probe before making their next move.
+Foreign Minister Heiko Maas has once again urged Brussels to punish Russia for the poisoning of Kremlin critic Alexei Navalny.
+EU leaders are waiting for the result of an international probe before their next move.

 Germany on Saturday put the European Union under fresh pressure to impose sanctions on Russia over the poisoning of Kremlin critic Alexei Navalny.